 MMus Musicology & Composition

-- IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening and speaking, or equivalent in other approved English language test.
+- IELTS 7.0 overall, with minimum of 7.0 in writing, 6.5 in reading, listening and speaking, or an equivalent standard in other qualifications approved by the University.

-- IELTS 6.5 overall, with minimum of 6.5 in reading and writing, 6.0 in listening and speaking, or equivalent in other approved English language test.
+- IELTS 6.5 overall, with minimum of 6.5 in reading and writing, 6.0 in listening and speaking, or an equivalent standard in other qualifications approved by the University.

 Selection process: Online application and audition

 Interview may be required on a case by case basis to assess suitability of course

 This page contains specific entry requirements for this course.
 Find out about equivalent entry requirements and qualifications for your country.

 Typical course content